vercel-community/deno/README.md

 There are also a few flags that can be used that are specific to `vercel-deno`:

  * `--version` - Specify a specific version of Deno to use.
  * `--include-files` - Glob pattern of static files to include within the Serverless Function.
+Can be specified more than once.

 ## Development